stain/ro-crate-paper/manuscript.md

 The RO-Crate community is strongly engaged with the European-wide biology/bioinformatics collaborative e-Infrastructure, ELIXIR,  [@doi:10.1016/j.tibtech.2012.02.002], along with European Open Science Cloud (EOSC) projects including [EOSC-Life](https://www.eosc-life.eu/) and [FAIRplus](https://fairplus-project.eu/).
 RO-Crate has also established collaborations with Bioschemas, [GA4GH](https://www.ga4gh.org/), OpenAIRE [@rettberg_2015_openaire] and multiple H2020 projects.

-A key set of stakeholders are developers; the RO-Crate community has made a point of attracting developers who can implement the specifications but, importantly, keeps “developer user experience” in mind.
+A key set of stakeholders are developers: the RO-Crate community has made a point of attracting developers who can implement the specifications but, importantly, keeps “developer user experience” in mind.
 This means that the specifications are straightforward to implement and thus do not require expertise in technologies that are not widely deployed.

 This notion of catering to “developer user experience” is an example of the set of norms that have developed and now define the community.